 How to avoid: Similar to how large mirrors make a room feel bigger, hanging curtains as close to the ceiling as possible makes the room feel taller and your windows appear larger.
 Rule of thumb is to hang curtains 4-6″ from the ceiling.
 This will elongate your windows to give a sense of height to your room.

 5. Hanging curtains that are too short

-Windows shouldn’t be wearing capris from Forever 21.
-They should be wearing a nice pair of elongating bootcut jeans from Club Monaco.
+Windows shouldn’t be wearing capris, they should be wearing a nice pair of elongating bootcut jeans from Club Monaco.

 How to avoid: Measure from the top of the window to the floor, and then add inches of height where curtains will hang from (remember, 4-6″ from the ceiling).
 For reference, my ceilings are 96″ high, and I always buy ~96″ curtains so the bottom of the curtains can “puddle” or be flush with the floor, like this: